 MSU Summer Research Opportunities Program (SROP) SROP is a gateway to graduate education at MSU.
 The goal of the program is to prepare a diverse group of domestic undergraduate students to pursue graduate study and careers in teaching and research at colleges and universities.
 SROP is an excellent recruitment mechanism to bring talented undergraduates to MSU to work with a faculty mentor before they begin the graduate application process.
-The 2016 cohort represented 30 colleges and universities.
 This 10-week program brings students to the MSU campus to engage in: